kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 so even though the
-setTimeout callback was queued up before the promise, the promise still gets executed first because of the priority of the microtask queue
+setTimeout callback was queued up before the `Promise`, the `Promise` still gets executed first because of the priority of the microtask queue

 so now
-that you know how the event loop works, we can start looking at promises
+that you know how the event loop works, we can start looking at `Promise`s

 first
-I'll show you how a promise based API might be consumed and then we'll look at how we actually create our own promises from scratch
+I'll show you how a `Promise` based API might be consumed and then we'll look at how we actually create our own `Promise`s from scratch

 so fetch is a browser-based
-API but it's also available on node via the `node-fetch` library, and it allows us to hit an HTTP endpoint and have the response returned to us as a promise of the response
+API but it's also available on node via the `node-fetch` library, and it allows us to hit an HTTP endpoint and have the response returned to us as a `Promise` of the response

 fetching data from a remote
-server is always going to be async, so we can queue up the promise, then provide it with a callback to map it to JSON
+server is always going to be async, so we can queue up the `Promise`, then provide it with a callback to map it to JSON

 the
-great thing about promises is that we can chain them together
+great thing about `Promise`s is that we can chain them together

 mapping to JSON
-is also a promise so we can return that promise from the original then callback and then in the next one we'll have the actual user data as a plain JavaScript object
+is also a `Promise` so we can return that
+`Promise` from the original then callback and then in the next one we'll have the actual user data as a plain JavaScript object